nadezhda-serafimova/jquery-stoocky-page/README.md

 #### 1. HTML Structure

+This section is needed about `smooth scroll` task.
+Otherwise you do not need to add the attributes and ids.

 Add data attributes `data-item` to your menu items, with the name of the menu item.
 Example: `data-item="about"`